 Stay in touch!

 Do stay in touch with my newsletter and check the News page on this website for details of book launches, offers and events.
-I love reading my stories in public, talking to book groups and business networks and joining in the fun at literature festivals (I’ll be thrilled when it’s safe to run real-life events again.
-In the meantime, I’ve taken part in online litfests in Bristol, Tamworth and Crediton in the past year).
+I love reading my stories in public, talking to book groups and business networks and joining in the fun at literature festivals, both online and in real life.
 Do drop me a line at aaabbottATaaabbott.co.uk if you need a speaker at your event.
-I’m also on Twitter , Facebook and LinkedIn, so feel free to connect with me there.
+I’m also on Facebook, Twitter, Instagram, Threads and LinkedIn, so feel free to connect with me there.
 I look forward to meeting you – and chatting about books!